-- Read the manufacturer's safety data sheet (SDS) or other appropriate documentation prior to using any LDF; - Avoid using LDFs that contain ammonia / ammonium radicals.
-Be aware that ammonia can be introduced into LDFs by third parties who repackage LDF into aerosol cans. - Avoid using LDFs that can cause SCC.
-For example, ASTM G188, Standard Specification for Leak Detector Solutions Intended for Use on Brasses and Other Copper Alloys [1], and ASTM G186, Standard Test Method for Determining Whether Gas-Leak-Detector Fluid Solutions Can Cause Stress Corrosion Cracking of Brass Alloys [2], provide methods to evaluate LDFs for potential to cause SCC in brass and copper alloys. - Consider chemical analysis of LDFs to determine potential for SCC of brass and copper alloys, (for example the presence of ammonia). - Select an LDF having a residue with an auto-ignition temperature (as measured using an oxygen environment), which is compatible with the intended application.
-For example, MIL-PRF-25567, Performance Specification: Leak Detection Compound, Oxygen Systems [3], provides a means to evaluate LDFs for compatibility with oxygen and other oxidizers including residues. - If used for medical or food gas applications, select an LDF that will not cause a residue containing an incompatible contaminant or component. - Avoid using LDFs that contain halide ions especially in conjunction with aluminium alloy cylinders. - Use the most diluted solution of an LDF consistent with the method of application and the manufacturer's recommendation. - Consider only premixed solutions from the LDF manufacturer.
-Diluting LDFs with water or other liquids (e.g., tap water or de-ionized water) can lead to SCC or other incompatibilities. - A household soap based solution should not be used as a LDF. - Avoid corrosive LDFs (e.g., acids and bases). - Consider the potential hazards to the environment and personal exposure when choosing LDFs. - Be aware of LDF operating temperature range as some LDFs can freeze making them ineffective or inaccurate at low temperatures. - If possible, select a single LDF that is compatible with oxidizers, medical, and food gas applications.
+- Read the manufacturer's safety data sheet (SDS) or other appropriate documentation prior to using any LDF; - Avoid using LDFs that contain ammonia/ammonium radicals.
+Be aware that ammonia can be introduced into LDFs by third parties who repackage LDF into aerosol cans; - Avoid using LDFs that can cause SCC.
+For example, ASTM G188, Standard Specification for Leak Detector Solutions Intended for Use on Brasses and Other Copper Alloys and ASTM G186, Standard Test Method for Determining Whether Gas-Leak-Detector Fluid Solutions Can Cause Stress Corrosion Cracking of Brass Alloys provide methods to evaluate LDFs for potential to cause SCC in brass and copper alloys [1, 2]; - Consider chemical analysis of LDFs to determine potential for SCC of brass and copper alloys (for example, the presence of ammonia); - Select an LDF having a residue with an autoignition temperature (as measured using an oxygen environment) that is compatible with the intended application.
+For example, MIL-PRF-25567E, Performance Specification: Leak Detection Compound, Oxygen Systems provides a means to evaluate LDFs for compatibility with oxygen and other oxidizers including residues [3]; - If used for medical or food gas applications, select an LDF that does not cause a residue containing an incompatible contaminant or component; - Avoid using LDFs that contain halide ions especially in conjunction with aluminium alloy cylinders; - Use the most diluted solution of an LDF consistent with the method of application and the manufacturer's recommendation; - Consider only premixed solutions from the LDF manufacturer.
+Diluting LDFs with water or other liquids (for example, tap water or de-ionized water) can lead to SCC or other incompatibilities; - Use of household soap-based solutions as an LDF should not occur; - Avoid LDFs that can lead to corrosion (for example, acids and bases) from the use or application of the LDF or the accumulation of residues; - Consider the potential hazards to the environment and personal exposure when choosing LDFs; - Be aware of the LDFs operating temperature range as some LDFs can freeze making them ineffective or inaccurate at low temperatures; and - If possible, select a single LDF that is compatible with oxidizers, medical, and food gas applications.
 This can prevent the inadvertent application of an incompatible LDF.